uio-bmi/sfb_knowledgebase/source/setting_up_project.rst

 Setting up and organizing a project
 ===================================

-.. admonition:: 🌱🌿🌳
+.. note:: 🌱🌿🌳

   Aim: provide reference for a set of topics as well as further reading material for interested readers

   Level: any 🌱🌿🌳

-  More advanced sections are labeled wit 🌿 (apprentice) and 🌳 (journeyman).
+  More advanced sections are labeled with 🌿 (apprentice) and 🌳 (journeyman).

 This section covers topics in: